NafizHaque/.Net-basics/README.md

 # .Net-basics
 These will display some .net fundementals

-Please use the branches to check out the challengees to strengthen my C# Fundementals!
+Please use the branches to check out the challenges to strengthen my C# Fundementals!